AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/02_Custom_Analytics_Rules.md

 **📌 Use Case**: Detect brute force or password spraying attacks where a user fails multiple sign-ins and then succeeds.

-### 🔍 Description

-This rule detects accounts with **multiple failed sign-in attempts followed by a successful login** in a short time window.
+**📌 Description** : This rule detects accounts with **multiple failed sign-in attempts followed by a successful login** in a short time window.

 ### ✅ Deployment Method